ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reference/index.md

 Grid state and lifecycle pages:

    - [Grid State](/grid-state/): Save and restore runtime state of the grid.
-   - [Grid Lifecycle](grid-lifecycle/): Understand how to leverage the grid components lifecycle.
+   - [Grid Lifecycle](/grid-lifecycle/): Understand how to leverage the grid components lifecycle.

 ## Columns

 The columns reference section starts with an overview of Columns.

- - [Overview](/column-interface): Key information for working with columns.
-(Read first)
+ - [Overview](/column-interface/): Key information for working with columns.

 Reference pages lists all column configurations and Column attributes, methods and events:
   - [Options Reference](/column-properties/): Properties and callbacks use to configure a column.